golangci-lint

 Pass -E/--enable to enable linter and -D/--disable to disable:

-golangci-lint run --disable-all -E errcheck
+golangci-lint run --default=none -E errcheck

 More information about available linters can be found in the linters page.